lietsel-jones/gp2-data-dictionary/README.md

 ## How to cite
 If you use this data dictionary in your work, please cite it as:
 GP2 Data Dictionary.
-Version X.X.
+Version 1.1.
 GitHub Repository: https://github.com/lietsel-jones/data-dict-test.git.
 Accessed YYYY-MM-DD.

 ## Maintainers
 Maintainer: Lietsel Jones